 Oct 23 - Oct 24 at Gainesville, FL

 Think you can build an awesome car for just $2000?
 Fine, prove it—and have a fun weekend at the same time.
-The Grassroots Motorsports $2015 Challenge Driven by General Tire and presented by CRC Industries is the stage set for some of the most spectacular budget builds you've ever seen.
+The Grassroots Motorsports $2015 Challenge Driven by General Tire and sponsored by Miller Electric, CRC Industries and Pulstar Spark Plugs is the stage set for some of the most spectacular budget builds you've ever seen.
 We're talking 10-second quarter-mile times and cars that could dominate your local autocross, each built on a $2015 budget.

 The $2015 Challenge celebrates its 15th anniversary by returning to Auto Plus Raceway in Gainesville, Florida, October 23-24, 2015.

 Once again, the premise remains the same: The Grassroots Motorsports $2015 Challenge will include drag racing, autocross competition and concours judging.

 Looking to stay abreast of the latest Challenge chatter?
 We made that easier to do, too.
 Start your journey here